J. Taylor Whaley, MD

 - If you are on blood thinners, your doctor will likely have you stop them several days in advance.
 This should be discussed when the biopsy is scheduled.

 How is this test performed?

-- An endoscopy is performed by inserting a camera attached to a long tube into the mouth, down the esophagus (swallowing tube), and into the stomach and the first portion of the small intestine (known as the duodenum).
+- An upper endoscopy is performed by inserting a camera attached to a long tube into the mouth, down the esophagus (swallowing tube), and into the stomach and the first portion of the small intestine (known as the duodenum).

 - Prior to the procedure, the patient will be given a sedative (to relax) and possibly a pain medication (to prevent pain).
 Vital signs are monitored to ensure that the patient's heart rate and blood pressure remain within the normal range.
 The patient typically will not remember the procedure once it is complete.